Adrenalectomy

 Multi-Port Robotic Adrenalectomy

 Performed through 3–4 small incisions in the abdomen.
-Minimally invasive approach for optimal visibility and precision
+This minimally invasive approach provides optimal visibility and precision.

 Single-Incision Robotic Adrenalectomy

 Accessed through a single small incision in the back.
-Ideal for smaller tumors and patients seeking quicker recovery
+This option is ideal for smaller tumors and for patients seeking quicker recovery.

-Abnormal growths on the adrenal glands that may be benign or malignant.
-Some secrete excess hormones, disrupting blood pressure, metabolism, or weight regulation.
-Surgical removal is often the best treatment.
+This condition involves abnormal growths on the adrenal glands, which can be benign or malignant.
+Some of these growths secrete excess hormones, disrupting blood pressure, metabolism, or weight regulation.
+Surgical removal is often the most effective treatment.

 Personalized Consultation